Some of the best tank setups are also the smallest!

 This 1.5 inch Killifish lives in permanent bodies of water in the wild.

-Clown Killifish need a 5 to 10 gallon tank with slow moving waters and a very quiet filter.
+Clown Killifish need a 5 to 10 gallon tank with slow-moving water and a very quiet filter.
 They need lots of open space to swim around and school in.
 You can watch them chase each other around the tank, rush the surface, and even jump!

 5. Chili Rasbora